 “I remember one morning in particular, my bees were humming happily, the bird bath was full of water, and baby bees surrounded the outer edges.
 There were dragonflies, bumblebees, butterflies, and hummingbirds.
 In all my years living at this house, I have seen hummingbirds maybe five times.
 That morning, there were five hummingbirds, and they spent the whole morning.”

 “A friend of mine came over to see my new setup.
 She looked at the yard, the hives, and all the activity and said, ‘This is so amazing.
 It’s beautiful.
 All these insects and animals are like a welcoming committee.'”

 Carrie said to her friend, “Honey.
 They smelled the honey.
 That is why they came.”

-Carrie said, “Honey.
-They smelled the honey.
-Foxy, my Pomeranian, was part of the scene too.
+Carrie further explained to me, “Foxy, my Pomeranian, was part of the scene too.
 She was jumping for bees and butterflies.
 The grass was green.
 The trees were leafed out.
 Flowers were blooming.
 It was beautiful.”